 Tirzepatide (Mounjaro®) will not be accessible to everyone who wishes to use it.
 People with the highest health risks and who meet the clinical criteria will be prioritised.

-From 23 June 2025, people who meet the qualifying criteria (a BMI of at least 40 and four of the five stated weight related comorbidities), will be able to gain access to the drug via primary care, if both patient and clinician agree it is the most appropriate treatment option.
+From 23 June 2025, people who meet the qualifying criteria (a BMI of at least 40 and four of the five stated weight related comorbidities), are able to gain access to the drug via primary care, if both patient and clinician agree it is the most appropriate treatment option.

 Tirzepatide might not be suitable for everyone and not everyone who meets the eligibility criteria will want to use it to support their weight loss.
 A healthcare professional will discuss the most appropriate care and support, based on individual patient’s need.
 This could include behavioural support programmes, medical options including prescribing or bariatric surgery.